michaelmrose/rdr/README.md

 ### Bugs

 Calibre returns incorrect results when you talk to the running process so this wont work with calibre running until this is fixed.
+Specifically in older versions of calibre calibredb would return fine with calibre running.
+Newish versions refuse to operate if calibre is running and require you to pass the server as an option to calibredb.
+The current calibre process handles queries from calibredb to ensure their is only one process talking to calibre.
+Right now it returns the text "Epub" instead of "/absolute/path/to/somebook.epub" for formats when you pass --with-library=http://localhost:8080

+This is true of at least 3.41.3 whereas 2.55 will gladly return without --with-library.
+The desired behavior it would seem to me would be to return without issue for operations that don't require writing.
+I will create an issue on calibre's bug tracker and see what can be done.

+If the bug is fixed I can test for version before querying if required.
 ...